 Onshore vs. Offshore Returns - Cash Deposits

 A question which often arises is whether to place excess cash in an Australian or offshore term deposits.
-There isn't a simple answer because the situation is dynamic and you need to review your situation regularly.
+There isn't a simple answer because the situation is dynamic and there is a need to review your situation regularly.
 However, it is wrong to simply assume that offshore deposits offer better terms simply because they avoid the payment of the 10% withholding tax (WHT) applicable to interest earned in Australian by non-residents.
-In fact, the pattern apparent over the last decade is that Australian banks offer poor returns offshore compared to onshore in Australia
+In fact, the pattern apparent over the last decade is that offshore banks - whether Australian or foreign - offer poor cash returns compared to those available onshore in Australia

-As an example, consider the table below which compares the interest rates available in July, 2017 on a term deposit of AUD50,000, and note that the margin differentials are typical - and often increase in higher interest rate environments
+As an example, consider the table below which compares the interest rates available in mid October 2019 on a term deposit of AUD50,000, and note that the margin differentials are typical - and often increase in higher interest rate environments

-In any event a detailed comparison should be made before committing your funds, and if the amount is substantial we would suggest contacting us to arrange financial planning advice.
+In any event, a detailed comparison should be made before committing your funds, and if your cash amounts are are substantial we would suggest contacting us to arrange appropriate financial planning advice.